pyth0nb3st/URLSwitch/README.md

 This project uses GitHub Actions for continuous integration and delivery:

 - Automatically builds the extension on pushes to main branch
-- Creates releases with packaged .crx and .zip files when a new tag is pushed
+- Creates releases with packaged .zip files when a new tag is pushed
 - Generates release notes automatically

 ## 👥 Contributing